 WATCH ON BBC SELECT: THE FASCISM DROP

-The Fascism Drop was live between Thursday 15th April – Wednesday 21st April, check out Select More each week to be the first to explore the latest Drop.
+The Fascism Drop was live between Thursday 15th April – Wednesday 21st April, check out Select More every other week to be the first to explore the latest Drop.

 This week’s Drop takes a closer look at fascism, delving into some of the darkest corners of human history.
 Novelist and activist Elif Shafak asks: are human beings evil by nature?
 We head to the most secretive of countries, North Korea, to listen to uncensored voices in North Korea: Voices from the State.
 Germany’s past is scrutinized in Rise of the Nazis, and we examine the disturbing ascent of fascism in the 20th century in Germany’s New Nazis; focussing on propaganda tools and right wing extremist ideals.